M.J. Murdock Charitable Trust

 Jason Lee

-Jason joined the Trust in 2014 and provides grants guidance and educational resources to our nonprofit partners.
-His work directly supports the assessment of strategic projects and grant initiatives, the coordination of external and panel reviews for scientific research proposals, and the development of the grants management system.
-Jason has spent more than 18 years serving a variety of nonprofits domestically and overseas.
-He holds a bachelor’s degree in theatrical production at the University of California, Santa Cruz that led him to several professional theater companies through the Bay Area.
+As Associate Program Officer for Arts, Culture, & Education, Jason provides program and grants management support to nonprofits providing vital community services that inspire creativity, honors diverse cultures, advances innovative learning, and enables youth development.
+Jason joined the Trust in 2014 and has two decades of experience serving nonprofits domestically and overseas.
+He holds a bachelor’s degree in theatrical production from the University of California, Santa Cruz that led him to several professional theater companies in the Bay Area.
 His focus then expanded to strengthening system structures while serving as an educator at the Beijing Language & Culture University and as programs director for Firefly, a youth development organization for emerging youth leaders.

 Conner Peckham